jutivia/Word-Wrap-Kata/readme.md

 line with a newline.</i>

 #
-### Output Description
-- The function should take in a string and a number
-- The string returns '/n' at every column count
-- The string returns '/n' at every word boundary
-- If the column count is also a word boundary, only one '/n' should be provided
-#
 ### Language
 Javascript

 #
 ### Example:
 Input: string= "this is a sentence", column= 5
-Output: "this\nis\n\a\nsente\nnce"
+Output: "this\nis a\nsente\nnce"
 Explanation:
-Under the given constraints, the string would be split into 5 parts
+Under the given constraints, the string would be split into 4 parts
-- The 3 parts is at each word boundary
+- The first 2 parts are at word count.
 - The last 2 parts is a split of 'sentence' into the first 5 letters, 'sente' as per the column provided, then the last part is the 'nce' left of the word

 #